ddvk/remarkable-hacks/README.md

 ## Extras
 - email and hwr for scribbles on pdfs
-- extract scribbles from pdfs into new notebook
+- extract scribbles from pdfs into new notebook (PDF page overview -> Select pages, tap Move, tap Move Out, tap New Notebook.
+Note that the scribble "pages" are literally removed from the PDF, but the PDF pages are not - so if you extract page 5, page 6 of your scribbles will now be on page 5 of your PDF.
+Probably not what you want!
+Make a backup copy first.)
 - clock (check the Timezones)

 ## Known issues